-The neglect of line opacity within the flow leads to a modest, velocity-dependent suppression of the overall line flux.
-This suggests there is a resonant scattering component to the line profile, caused by scattering of C IV line photons into the line of sight.
-In model e), this occurs preferentially at blue-shifted velocities and is responsible for a horn-like feature, reminiscent of one side of a double-peaked disk emission line profile.
-In model n), the scattering contribution is less confined to one part of the line profile although it does occur exclusively at velocities $\leq 1000 \text{ km s}^{-1}$.
-These results suggest that radiative transfer effects within the wind are important for determining the overall line profile, and so only knowing the emissivity profile, say, of emission lines within the wind is not sufficient for an accurate characterisation of their shapes.
+this occurs preferentially at blueshifted velocities and is responsible for a horn-like feature, reminiscent of one side of a double-peaked disc emission line profile.
+In model n, the scattering contribution is less confined to one part of the line profile although it does occur exclusively at velocities $\lesssim 1000 \text{ km s}^{-1}$.
+These results suggest that radiative transfer effects within the wind are important for determining the overall line profile, and so only knowing the emissivity profile, say, of emission lines within the wind is not sufficient for an accurate characterization of their shapes.